 To take up an offer of a place, the necessary funding must be obtained.
 The offer of a place to study for a Taught Masters Degree in the Chemistry Department at Warwick is made purely on the basis of academic ability and does not include any promise of funding for fees or living costs.
 Funding can be obtained from a number of sources including departmental and university scholarships, an external scholarship or by self-funding.
 More details can be found on our funding page.

 Applications are managed through the University's central admissions department process.
 To apply for one of our MSc courses, complete the online application form (link at the top right of the page) selecting the appropriate code for the course you wish to study:

 |P-F1PX||Analytical and Polymer Science|

 |P-F1PL||Molecular Analytical Science|

 |**||Warwick/Monash Joint MSc in Polymer Chemistry|

 ** course will be available soon

-Supporting documents can be submitted during the application process or can be sent electronically through the graduate school portal.
+Supporting documents can be submitted during the application process or can be sent electronically.